-This aquafaba chocolate mousse is best way to make vegan chocolate mousse!
+This aquafaba chocolate mousse is the best way to make vegan chocolate mousse!
 Fluffy, rich, and creamy, yet with dairy free, gluten free, and nut free too.

 Made with aquafaba for an ultra-light and fluffy texture, but still rich and creamy like chocolate mousse should be!